Liu1xuan/Pra05/README.md

 Career/Employability/Learning Insights
 This week I learned a few more techniques about editing WordPress that I think will be very useful in the future.

-NOTE: the screenshot of process In Prac05.docx
+NOTE: the screenshot of process In Liu yuxuan.docx